+Set on both sides of the border, with the American commander organizing an illegal search-and-destroy party (‘to avoid worse’) because the rules of engagement prevent him from starting an official military campaign, the equations with the Vietnam war seem obvious.
+Most probably the reactionary overtones were the main reason for the lukewarm reception of the movie, both in Europe and in the US.
+Political incorrectness anno 1970.
 I watched the film with low expectations, and was pleasantly surprised.
 It's violent and a bit nasty, the way most of us like their westerns.
 Somehow those reactionary overtones are refreshing.
 The first half hour is particularly strong; afterwards – as soon as the ‘mission part’ starts – it falls into a more familiar and predictable pattern, but it remains entertaining throughout.
 Kennedy’s direction is more than adequate, still you ask yourself what a Peckinpah or an Aldrich would’ve done with this material.
 They probably would have developed some of the characters better – and skipped others.
 Especially Conners’ Father Dynamite (a chaplain who is at the same time an explosives expert) is unnecessary gear for an already overloaded script.
 Fairly good use has been made of the locations, especially those in Spain.
 For the movie a fort, ‘Fort Bowie’ was built, that was used again several times afterwards (1).
 The finale, the eventual attack on the Devil’s Backbone, is a bit of a letdown.
 It feels rushed and is set at night, probably to detract viewers’ attention from a few unrealistic sets.
 According to Mimmo Palmara, the sequence was filmed in Rome, in the De Laurentiis studios, during the terribly cold December month of ’69 (2).
 Palmara played Chief Durango with a naked upper body.
 This was definitely not a pro-Indian western.(3)

 How to watch it – There’s no DVD available apart from an Australian R4 DVD, which is said to be fullscreen and of poor picture quality.
 There’s a Dutch VHS release by Esselte CIC Video.
 Image quality is good, but fullscreen.
 The cassette was also released, with similar cover design, in several Scandivanian countries.
 I watched a fandub version, created by hocico for cinemageddon.
 It’s in about 2,20:1.
 It’s far from great, but it’s watchable, and it seems to be the only widescreen version available.